Yashiroda Station

 Yashiroda Station (矢代田駅, Yashiroda-eki) is a train station in Akiha-ku, Niigata, Niigata Prefecture, Japan, operated by East Japan Railway Company (JR East).

 Lines

 Yashiroda Station is served by the Shin'etsu Main Line, and is 114.8 kilometers from the starting point of the line at Naoetsu Station.

 Layout

 The station consists of two ground-level side platforms, serving two tracks, with the station situated above the tracks.
-The station has a "Midori no Madoguchi" staffed ticket office.